Lopera47/CNN_BuiltandKeras-TL-_TumorClassification/ReadME.md

 2. The main aim is to improve my Deep Learnig skills aplying a Convolutional Neural Network for image classification.
 3. In this project I used a dataset from kaggle based on brain tumor radiography images.
 (link: https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset).
 4. For the Transfer Learning part.
-I used the EfficientNetB0 (link:https://keras.io/api/applications/efficientnet/#efficientnetb0-function).
-Because, it was trained with million of images including brain tumor radiography (link: https://ieeexplore.ieee.org/document/9823526).
+I used the InceptionV3 (link:https://keras.io/api/applications/inceptionv3/).
+Because, it was trained with million of images including brain tumor radiographies (link: https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/abs/10.1002/jemt.23688).
 5. All the necessary requirements are on requirements.txt.

 - Research question: